ibrianhuang/School-Projects/Majority C code/READ_ME.txt

-Brian Huang and John Charles Forester III
+Brian Huang and John Charles Forster III
 Spring 2018
 School Project: C Code sample for searching for the majority of a set of private binary elements using 4-tuple queries.